chevaucheurdepouler/homelab-nix/README.md

 \*Not using the "Nix" way (i prefer using Docker atm, i currently lack time)

-# TODO

-- [x] fix homepage-dashboard secrets
-- [ ] use Docker for Sonarr, seems to be a cleaner approach for double instances
-- [ ] move crafty-controller / fressrss to nix
-- [ ] setup mautrix-whatsapp / mautrix-discord

 ## Installation

 You will need to do a basic NixOS install with my config files placed @ `/etc/nixos`.